zackw/pinebook-pro-keyboard-updater/firmware/README.md

 using a tool like https://www.fischl.de/hex_checksum_calculator/?

-The current version of `fw_ansi_test.hex` can be flashed after compiling with `sudo ./updater flash-kb-ansi-test blah` (the third argument is a dummy), and replaces the caps lock key with escape, and has been tested successfully.
+The current version of `fw_ansi_test.hex` can be flashed after compiling with `sudo ./updater flash-kb-ansi-test ansi` (the third argument is a dummy), and replaces the caps lock key with escape, and has been tested successfully.
 It currently only works with ANSI keyboards.